 Museum wayfinding and Top 10 objects

-I created floorplans of all the museums and gallery spaces, along with with information on key objects to discover.
+I created floorplans of all the museums and gallery spaces, along with information on key objects to discover.

 Visual identity for the Grant Museum of Zoology’s challenging exhibition, Displays of Power.

-The museum’s history revealed some difficult stories around colonialism and ethics around natural history collections more boradly, so the tone had to be considered.
+The museum’s history revealed some difficult stories around colonialism and ethics around natural history collections more broadly, so the tone had to be considered.
 The collage approach I developed suggested the idea of layers of history and I hope strikes a balance between being beautiful and a little sombre.

 We now have a much more informed direction with which to market the department’s offering.
 Materials